I'm Dead but I Have Friends

 I'm Dead But I Have Friends (Je suis mort mais j'ai des amis) is a 2015 French-Belgian comedy film written and directed by brothers Guillaume and Stéphane Malandrin.
-It was filmed in Brussels, Liège, and Schefferville, in Quebec.
+It was filmed in Brussels and Liège in Belgium and Schefferville, in Quebec, Canada.
 The film was nominated for seven Magritte Awards, including Best Film.
 The film was nominated for the César Award for Best Foreign Film at the 41st César Awards.